sderosiaux/every-single-day-i-tldr/README.md

 - http://stateofjs.com/2016/introduction/ some stats about JS community, what they are using to manage state, tests, css and so on
 - https://github.com/perwendel/spark/ A micro framework for creating web applications in Java 8 with minimal effort (5k stars)
 - https://medium.com/the-smyte-blog/rate-limiter-df3408325846 Smyte is nice and use nice techs.
 They open-sourced their rate limiter.
 It's using (some standard it seems) a token bucket (starts at 10, then decrease on "bad" action, and increase slowly only refill[Time|Amount])
+- http://kamon.io/teamblog/2015/10/13/playing-with-streams-and-monitoring-docker/ Some akka-stream with Kamon to monitor Docker container stats

 # 11-11-2016